Chapter 6 : The Marauders' Reveal

 “Saturn is gorgeous tonight.
 So clear,” I observe quietly, mostly to myself, as I spread out my star chart.
 I redirect my telescope to a distant patch of stars, zoom in and begin to take note of their positions.
 Sirius is now slumped down behind me, against the wall, surveying the night sky with awe.

-“I wish I was talented at something,” I hear him say quietly after awhile.
+“I wish I was talented at something,” I hear Sirius say quietly after awhile.
 The night sky has deepened now, becoming a velvety expanse of darkest blue.

 I abruptly stop my observing and turn back to him with an incredulous expression on my face.